 Qualification courses enable the officer to demonstrate that he or she has acquired sufficient proficiency to safely handle and fire a revolver.
 The officers will fire two separate courses - the hip shooting course and the double action course.
 Officers must achieve a score of 80% or better in each course to qualify.
-At least two qualification attempts will be permitted, if necessary.
+At least two qualifications attempts will be permitted, if necessary.
 Equipment and supplies needed:

-- 1. An approved range - 2.
-Revolver and holster for each officer
+- 1. An approved range. - 2.
+Revolver and holster for each officer.

-- 3. 100 rounds of ammunition per officer - 4.
-Eye and ear protection for each officer
+- 100 rounds of ammunition per officer. - 4.
+Eye and ear protection for each officer.

-CLOSE RANGE COURSE (Hip Course)
+A. Close Range Course (Hip Course)

-The following course is designed to meet the requirements of one-hand revolver training for probation officers.
+The following course if designed to meet the requirements of one-hand revolver training for probation officers.

-Number of rounds: 50 Range: 1 - 3 yards Scoring: 1 point each hit in K-5 area of target B 21 Satisfactory Score - 40 (80%)
+Number of rounds: 50 Range: 1 - 3 yards

+Scoring: 1 point each hit in K5 area of target B 21

+Satisfactory Score: - 40 (80%)